Corbett · Central Highlands

 - Can I bring my dog up Sgorr na Diollaid?

-- Is there mobile signal on Sgorr na Diollaid?
+- What's mobile reception like on Sgorr na Diollaid?

-- No signal in upper Glen Cannich; nothing on the hill
+- No coverage in upper Glen Cannich; nothing on the hill

 - Is Sgorr na Diollaid safe in winter?